How to Unclog a Shower Drain

 If you don’t see results with these methods, you may be tempted to use a chemical drain cleaner.
 We do not recommend chemical drain cleaners because they damage your pipes, even though they will remove blockages.

-If the above methods don’t work, the next best step is to call a professional plumber.
+If the above methods don’t work, the next best step is to call a local plumber.
 After the plumber has finished their work, you may want to ask their advice on preventing future shower drain clogs.